Madhav Sheth

-Madhav Sheth (born 21 April 1980) is the chief executive officer of realme (India), the president of realme International Business Group and the vice president of realme.
+Madhav Sheth (born 21 April 1980) is CEO of HTech India(Honor Phones Indian branch) & former chief executive officer of realme (India), president of realme International Business Group and vice president of realme.
 He is from Mumbai, Maharashtra, India.

 Education

-He studied in St. Xavier’s College and received bachelor’s degree in Business, Management and Marketing from the SVKM’s Narsee Monjee Institute of Management Studies (NMIMS), Mumbai.
+He studied in St. Xavier's College and received a bachelor's degree in Business, Management and Marketing from the SVKM's Narsee Monjee Institute of Management Studies (NMIMS), Mumbai.

-He received master's degree in Business Administration and Management from Harvard Business School and is an alumnus of the same.
+He received a master's degree in Business Administration and Management from Harvard Business School and is an alumnus of the same.

 Career

 Sheth began his career as a sales manager for three years with the Priory Business Group in the United States.
 He joined Perfect Communications (India) in 2008 as a sales director and exited as its chief executive officer in 2016.
 The same year, he joined Oppo as its sales director where he focused primarily on online and offline sales expansion.

 On 4 May 2018, Sheth co-founded realme with Sky Li (Li Bingzhong), the former vice president of Oppo.
 He became the chief executive officer of realme India and Europe, followed by being the vice president of realme since 2019.
 He spearheads realme's strategy development, market expansion, product engineering, and brand recognition initiatives.
 Under Sheth's leadership, realme has become the fourth largest smartphone brand in India, according to International Data Corporation (IDC) and Counterpoint Research.
 Sheth is a guest columnist in various notable national and international publications such as Forbes (India), Times of India, Fortune, Economic Times, and Hindustan Times.